 Amidst the rain in a singing city, two umbrellas – one blue, one not – fall eternally in love.

 (via The Wall Street Journal)

-By contrast, I find cartoon voice acting from the Golden Age of theatrical and TV animation (1930s to 1960s) to be almost uniformly excellent.
-These actors are much funnier to listen to while also exhibiting more rigorous performance-oriented discipline.
+Cartoon voice acting from the Golden Age of theatrical and TV animation (1930s to 1960s) was almost uniformly excellent.
+The actors were funny to listen to while exhibiting rigorous performance-oriented discipline.
 This first generation of voice actors created cartoon characters that had a warm, believable, and dare I say it, human quality.

-It should be no surprise that these early voice actors were also skilled as live performers, something that can’t be said for most of today’s full-time voice actors.
+It should be no surprise that these early voice actors were also skilled as live performers.
 Most Golden Age voice actors enjoyed extensive careers in film, TV and radio, quite often as character actors.
 The proof can be found in the following three-part series of YouTube videos created by Ray Mujica that shows rare clips of famous cartoon voice actors in live-action roles.
 The actors and actresses who are featured in this video series include: